-Georgian Silver Ladle Shell Shape HM London 1767 George Baskerville 148g Antique
+Georgian Sterling Silver Ladle Shell Shape Hallmarked London 1767 Maker George Baskerville 148 grammes Antique solid silver

 A beautiful antique Georgian Sterling silver shell shaped bowl soup ladle with a handle in the old English pattern with a feather edge and a plain terminal.